Financial Aid Terms and Conditions

 NSLDS

 The National Student Loan Data System (NSLDS) database is the U.S. Department of Education’s central record for student aid.
 It contains data from schools, guaranty agencies, the William D. Ford Federal Direct Loan (Direct Loan) program, and other U.S. Department of Education programs.
 The NSLDS database provides a centralized, integrated view of federal student aid loans and grants that are tracked through their entire lifecycle from the aid approval through disbursement and repayment (if applicable).
-If you are a student or parent of a student receiving a Title IV loan, your information will be submitted to NSLDS.
+If you are a student receiving a Title IV loan or a parent receiving a PLUS loan, your information will be submitted to NSLDS.

 Withdrawals Impact on Federal Financial Assistance